SimonShamusRiley/powerutilities/README.md

-In the course of such investigations, it's important that an appropriate choice of (approximate) denominator degrees of freedom be used, but unfortunately the `glmmTMB` package - among the only R packages which enables fitting of GLMMs will fixing parameter values - defaults to the use of infinite degrees of freedom ( asymptotic results, equivalent to using a $\chi^2$ and normal distributions for omnibus tests and contrasts, respectively, instead of F- and t-distributions).
+In the course of such investigations, it's important that an appropriate choice of (approximate) denominator degrees of freedom be used, but unfortunately the `glmmTMB` package - among the only R packages which enables fitting of GLMMs will fixing parameter values - defaults to the use of infinite degrees of freedom (Wald tests; asymptotic results).
-Much of the code for degree of freedom calculations whas written by [Josh Price](https://github.com/jprice80/lmmaov).

 ## Installation